sap license audit

 Q: Our SAP users are spread globally.
 Does that affect audit readiness?

 A: It can.
-Some SAP contracts have geographic restrictions (less common now, but older contracts might).
+Some SAP contracts have geographic restrictions (although this is less common now; older contracts may still have them).
 If you have a global instance, ensure your license counts include all regions.
 Audit notices from SAP typically cover the entire enterprise usage of SAP software.
 One challenge in global companies is coordinating data collection across time zones and IT teams during an audit.
-Preparation helps here: maintain a central repository of usage data or an agreed process with regional IT to quickly collect user and usage info.
+Preparation is key here: maintain a central repository of usage data or establish an agreed-upon process with regional IT to quickly collect user and usage information.
 Also, ensure that any third-party integrations globally are cataloged – an office in another country might interface a local system with SAP that HQ isn’t aware of, leading to indirect access exposure.

 Q: What common mistakes do organizations make that we should avoid?